willymcallister/willymcallister.github.io/_articles/demorgan2.md

 Extra credit 1: Redraw the original circuit with NOR gates instead of NANDs.
 Do the problem again.
 It should produce an XNOR function.

-Extra credit 2: If you want to put yourself through some extra pain try doing the Boolean algebra starting from the original all-NAND schematic.
+Extra credit 2: If you want to put yourself through some extra pain try to do the problem with Boolean algebra starting from the original all-NAND schematic.
 So tedious.
 It makes you appreciate the power of DeMorgan's theorem and the schematic representation of logic.
 {% endcapture %}{% include details.html %}

 ## Summary
 {:.no_toc}

+DeMorgan symbols are a graphical representation of DeMorgan's theorem.

+There are two reasons we substitute DeMorgan symbols into a schematic---to get inversion bubbles to pair up and cancel---and to match up a bubble with a signal name that is negated, such as <span class="oline">RESET</span> or Enable-.
+When you do this the logic reflects the design intent and it much easier to understand.

+You should use DeMorgan symbols every time you draw logic.
+Some designers consider a logic diagram correct only if DeMorgan symbols are properly used.
+You can draw functionally correct logic without DeMorgan symbols, but if the symbols don't clearly convey the intended function, your diagram is "wrong" or at best low quality.

+The main purpose of a logic diagram is to document the intended function.
+If someone who reads your diagram is forced into complex logic transformations to understand the logic there is a great risk of error.
+You waste everyone's time, especially your own.
+You will read your own schematic two weeks or two months from now and wonder what it does.
+Save yourself a lot of pain.
+DeMorgan!